 The university encourages all students, faculty, and staff to receive a COVID-19 vaccine as soon as possible.
-With eligibility open to everyone 16 and older and an increasing vaccine supply and list of providers in the area, you have options to get vaccinated soon.

 Public Vaccine Clinic Schedule

 The university partners with businesses and community organizations to help get people vaccinated.
 We offer two options.

 - UT clinical staff will administer vaccines on-site at an organization’s location.

 - An organization can reserve time at the campus Student Health Center and bring a group on campus to get vaccinated.

 Interested businesses and community organizations are invited to email firstname.lastname@example.org for more information and to schedule a clinic.

 A variety of distributors, including hospitals, pharmacies, and retail stores, are providing vaccinations.
 With the vaccine locator tool, you can search your ZIP code to find vaccination appointments near you.
 Check the vaccine locator tool.